 How long is the grace period on a credit card?

 Thanks to the Credit CARD Act of 2009, lenders are legally required to give cardholders a minimum of 21 days between the end of their monthly billing cycle and their bill due date to pay off their credit card balance before interest charges kick in.
 Most major credit cards count those 21 days as a grace period, and don’t charge interest on that billing cycle’s balance until the grace period is over.

 How to make the most of your grace period

-If you want to get even more mileage out of your grace period, time your credit card purchases to take advantage of your credit card’s billing cycle.
-Remember, your grace period begins when your billing cycle closes, so if you make a major purchase at the beginning of your billing cycle, you have the full cycle plus the grace period before your credit card issuer will begin charging interest on that purchase.
+If you want to get even more usage out of your grace period, time your credit card purchases to take advantage of your card’s billing cycle.
+Remember, your grace period begins when your billing cycle closes.
+So if you use your credit card for a large purchase at the beginning of your billing cycle, you have the full cycle plus the grace period before your credit card issuer will begin charging interest on that purchase.
 That could give you nearly two months of zero-interest borrowing.

 What happens if you carry a balance after your grace period?

 If you do not pay off your statement balance in full before your grace period ends, you lose the grace period on your credit card.
 This means that both your current balance and any new purchases will begin accruing interest immediately.